Developer-Autodesk/viewer-javascript-tutorial/upload_models_workflow.md

 initializeApp () ;
 ```

-<b>Step 6:</b> Create a javascript file in the /routes folder – i.e. upload.js.
+<b>Step 6:</b> Create a JavaScript file in the /routes folder – i.e. upload.js.
 Then copy the following code into the file and save it.
 ```
 var express =require ('express') ;
 var bodyParser =require ('body-parser') ;